Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Experiments and Observations

 \subsection{4-dimensional polytropes}

-Finally we let $n=5$ and consider 4-dimensional polytropes.
-In this case, up the action of the symmetric group $S_5$ there are 27248 types of maximal polytropes.
+Finally we consider 4-dimensional polytropes.
+In this case, up to the action of the symmetric group $S_5$ there are 27248 types of maximal polytropes.
 We applied the methods of \Cref{sec:methods} to obtain multivariate volume, Ehrhart, and $h^*$-polynomials for these polytropes.

 We can embed the 27248 normalized volume polynomials using the canonical basis in the vector space of homogeneous polynomials of degree 4, having dimension $\binom{23}{4}=8855$.
 The affine span of these volume polynomials has dimension 70, implying that there is much structure in their coefficients.
 We note that this equals the number of facets in a regular central triangulation of $FP_5$.